yusrraasrar/Knes381/markupassignment.md

 1) The Mission: Rogue Agent
 2) Quick: Identify the Suspect
 3) Suspect Details
-4) Open the BriefCase: Find the Evidence
+4) Open the BriefCase: Find the Stolen Property
 5) Choose Your Fate

 </details>